Knoblauchpilze/go-game/README.md

 make start_db
 ```

-## Iterate on the DB schema
+## Iterate on the database schema

 In case some new information needs to be added to the databases one can use the migrations mechanism.
-By creating a new migration file in the relevant [directory](database/users/migrations) and naming accordingly (increment the number so that the `migrate` tool knows in which order migrations should be ran) it is possible to perform some modifications of the db by altering some properties.
+By creating a new migration file in the relevant [directory](database/users/migrations) and naming accordingly (increment the number so that the `migrate` tool knows in which order migrations should be ran) it is possible to perform some modifications of the database by altering some properties.
 The migration should respect the existing constraints on the tables.

-Once this is done one can rebuild the db by using the specific [Makefile](database/users/Makefile) target which will only apply the migrations not yet persisted in the db schema with:
+Once this is done one can rebuild the database by using the specific [Makefile](database/users/Makefile) target which will only apply the migrations not yet persisted in the database schema with:
 ```bash
 make migrate
 ```

 The migrations are designed in a way that each one can be applied sequentially and can also be rolled back: this is accomplished by having a `XYZ.up.sql` file and a `XYZ.down.sql` file.
 Any operation performed in the `up` part should have a counterpart in the `down` part to allow a roll back.
 Typically if a `CREATE TABLE` statement is issued in the `up`, a `DROP TABLE` should be in the `down` file.

-## Managing the DB
+## Managing the database

-If the db container has been stopped for some reasons one can relaunch it through the `make start_db` command.
+If the database container has been stopped for some reasons one can relaunch it through the `make start_db` command.

-One can also directly connect to the db using the `make connect` command.
+One can also directly connect to the database using the `make connect` command.
 The password to do so can be found in the configuration files.
 SQL queries can then be performed in the `psql` editor.

 In case a full rebuild of the database container is needed, go to the [database](database) folder: from there and knowing which databse you want to manage do `cd folder/of/yout/database` and proceed to launch the following commands:
 ```bash